 EL34: Marshall Stack.
 That is all.
 The EL34 is the wall-of-rock sound that we all grew up with—whether you grew up with Plexis or JCM800s, you grew up with EL34s.
 They are known for their ability to produce distortion at lower power, making them desirable and essential for amps that are chasing that full stack sound.
 Some players are experimenting with swapping out EL34s for KT77s or 6CA7s, often reporting that the 6CA7s offer a good cross between the EL34 and 6L6 tones.

-6V6: The 6V6 is the old timer of the group—known for providing that sweet tweed tone to smaller vintage combo amps from the 50s and 60s, such as the Fender Champ and the old Gibson GA-40.
-6V6s fell out of favor (to be honest, they fell out of manufacturing) for many years and are currently experiencing a resurgence due being available on the market again.
+6V6: The 6V6 is the old-timer of the group—known for providing that sweet tweed tone to smaller vintage combo amps from the ‘50s and ‘60s, such as the Fender Champ and the old Gibson GA-40.
+6V6s fell out of favor (to be honest, they fell out of manufacturing) for many years and are currently experiencing a resurgence due being available on the market once again.

-As with any aspect of guitarland, your mileage may vary.
-There are a ton of manufacturers manufacturing a ton of different types of tubes that will yield: a TON of different tones in your amp.
+There is a ton of manufacturers creating a ton of different types of tubes that will yield—wait for it—a ton of different tones in your amp.
 With plenty of resources available online, you can start to hone in on a few choices that might yield you an improvement in your stock tone.
 You’ll need to actually make the leap and get the tubes installed to know for sure, but when you arrive at that glorious moment when you hit a power chord and the sound you’ve been dreaming of comes right back at you—it’ll all be worth it.

 One of the best resources online is YOU—if you’ve got anything to share about swapping tubes out, let us know in the comments and let’s discuss.
-Thanks for reading and see you next week!
+Thanks for reading!